mpdrescher/terminal-editor/README.md

-#pico-terminal-editor
+#terminal-editor
-This program ("pico") is a very small terminal-based text editor.
+This program ("mice") is a very small terminal-based text editor.

 I made it in a short amount of time as a fun project,
 therefore it is not meant as a replacement for full-fledged text editors.